mctipper/lossless-dkc2/README.md

 ![Bootstrap](https://img.shields.io/badge/bootstrap-%238511FA.svg?logo=bootstrap&logoColor=white)

 Just keeping track of attempts of myself and Shag trying to complete DKC2 without losing a life, in a single run.
-Because data and because want to remember how well we did (also how ends the most runs...)
+Because data and because we want to remember how well we did (also who ends the most runs...)

 Vanilla web dev structure.
 Hosted on my [github pages](https://mctipper.github.io/lossless-dkc2) because easy.